developer3389/network-censorship-analysis/README.md

 #### Important Note on Encryption:
 > [!CAUTION]
 > Users should approach encryption with extreme caution, as errors in cryptography implementation or key management can completely compromise the confidentiality of their traffic.
-> We strongly recommend thoroughly **reviewing written code using modern AI agents** before deploying a user-defined VPN in a hostile (or adverse) environment.
+> We strongly recommend thoroughly **reviewing written code using modern AI agents** before deploying a user-defined VPN in a hostile environment.

 ---